Airbag (film)

-Airbag is a 1997 Spanish action comedy film written and directed by Juanma Bajo Ulloa.
-It stars Fernando Guillén Cuervo, who co-wrote the film's screenplay with Bajo Ulloa, Karra Elejalde and Alberto San Juan.

-Maria de Medeiros, Manuel Manquiña, Karlos Arguiñano, and Luis Cuenca appear in supporting roles.
+Airbag is a 1997 Spanish action comedy film directed by Juanma Bajo Ulloa.
+It stars Fernando Guillén Cuervo and Karra Elejalde, who co-wrote the screenplay with Bajo Ulloa, which was based on an original story by Elejalde.
+Alberto San Juan, Maria de Medeiros, Manuel Manquiña, Karlos Arguiñano, and Luis Cuenca appear in supporting roles.

 Plot

 Juantxo is a rich, barely out of school lawyer, who has proposed to the daughter of a rich socialite.
 While on a stag party with his two best friends, Konra and Pako, he accidentally loses his engagement ring while visiting a prostitute.
 After leaving the brothel, Juantxo realizes the ring is not on his finger and turns around to recover it only to find out her pimp has taken the ring.
 In order to find the ring, Juantxo and his friends go looking for Villambrosa, the pimp, at another brothel he owns.
 While there, Juantxo, Konra and Pako get mistaken for a band of drug couriers that are moving cocaine hidden in car airbags for Souza, another pimp/drug dealer that has a tense business relation with Villambrosa.
 While there the money and drug exchange goes wrong without notice which sparks a war between the two rival organizations.The friends move on to the next brothel in search of Villambrosa when they get pullover by a cop for speeding and while they are being interrogated, the car’s airbags deploy and explode releasing the cocaine inside the car.
 From then on the friends embark on a crazy drug induced journey to recoup the ring while being oblivious of the drug war they have accidentally created.